opendata/usopendata.org/training.md

 title: Training
 ---

-# ODI Open Data Training
+# Open Data Training

-The U.S. Open Data Institute does not offer any open data training directly, because ODI member, [the Open Data Institute of North Carolina](http://theodinc.org) (ODI NC), does.
+The U.S. Open Data does not offer any open data training.
+However, [the Open Data Institute of North Carolina](http://theodinc.org) (ODI NC), does.
 They’ve  redeveloped the UK ODI training courses to suit the U.S. market, using accredited, [ODI-Registered Trainers](http://theodi.org/what-is-an-odi-registered-trainer) to assure quality of training.
 This is the only
 ODI training available in the United States.